 This program is administered through the Air Force Office of Scientific Research, the Army Research Office, and the Office of Naval Research.
 The DURIP program is for the acquisition of major equipment by U.S institutions of higher education to augment current or develop new research capabilities to support research in technical areas of interest to the DoD.
 DURIP is open only to U.S. institutions of higher education, with degree granting programs in science, math, and/or engineering.
 Proposing institutions should be seeking to purchase instrumentation in support of research areas of interest to the DoD, including areas of research supported by the administering agencies.
 Proposals to purchase instrumentation may request $50,000 to $1,500,000.
 Awards are typically one year in length.
-For details on the proposal submission process and further specifics on the DURIP, check the list of the latest BAAs.
+For details on the proposal submission process and further specifics on the DURIP,

 (BACK TO TOP)

-MULTIDISCIPPINARY RESEARCH PROGRAM OF THE UNIVERSITY RESEARCH INITIATIVE (MURI)
+MULTIDISCIPLINARY RESEARCH PROGRAM OF THE UNIVERSITY RESEARCH INITIATIVE (MURI)